sillsdev/web-languageforge/README.md

 1. Team leads will determine when the right time to cut a release, i.e., tag and deploy, typically this should be within a day or two

 ### Exception ###
-1. There may be times when it's necessary to create a branch off of `master`
+1. There may be times when it's necessary to create a branch off of `master` (e.g. a hotfix for the production environment)
 1. A PR should be created to `master`
 1. Once approved and merged, coordinate with the team to deliver those changes to the production environment
 1. Team leads will determine when the right time to cut a release, i.e., tag and deploy, this would likely be right away under these exceptional circumstances